-Group 1: Society and Behavior Any 300/400-level courses from at least two of the following areas: Anthropology, Economics, History, International Studies, Government and Politics, Psychology, and Sociology.
-Group 2: Art and Language Any 300/400-level courses from at least two of the following areas: Communication Arts, English, Film Studies, Fine Arts (except studio classes), Foreign Languages, Music, Philosophy, Theatre, and World Literature.
-Group 3: Science and Mathematics - Any courses not already used for core from at least two of the following
+Group 1: Society and Behavior

+Any 300/400-level courses from at least three of the following areas: Anthropology, Economics, History, International Studies, Government and Politics, Psychology, and Sociology.
+At least one course must be from

+History.

+Group 2: Art and Language

+Any 300/400-level courses from at least three of the following areas: Communication Arts, English or World Literature, Film Studies, Fine Arts, Foreign Languages, Music, Philosophy, and Theatre.
+At least one course must be from English.

+Group 3: Science and Mathematics

-Any courses not already used for core from at least two of the following areas: Biology, Chemistry, Environmental Science, Geology, History and Philosophy of Science and Technology, Mathematics, and Physics.
+Any courses not already used for core from at least three of the following areas: Biology, Chemistry, Environmental Science, Geology, History and Philosophy of Science and Technology, Mathematics, and Physics.
+At least one course must be from Mathematics.